aquasecurity/trivy/docs/docs/configuration/db.md

 # Trivy Databases

 When you install Trivy, the installed artifact contains the scanner engine but is lacking relevant security information needed to make security detections and recommendations.
 These so called "databases" are fetched and maintained by Trivy automatically as needed, so normally you shouldn't notice or worry about them.
-However, some situations might require your attention to Trivy's network connectivity.
-This section elaborates on the database management mechanism and it's configuration options.
+This document elaborates on the database management mechanism and it's configuration options.

 Trivy relies on the following databases: